tektoncd/pipeline/examples/README.md

 [run-kritis-test.yaml](./invocations/run-kritis-test.yaml) shows an example of how to manually run kritis unit test off your development branch.

-[kritis-pipeline-run.yaml](./invocations/kritis-pipeline-run.yaml) shows an example of what it would look like to invoke the [kritis example pipeline](#example-pipelines) manually and have it fail on the second task (building and pushing the image).
+[kritis-pipeline-run.yaml](./invocations/kritis-pipeline-run.yaml) shows an example of what it would look like to invoke the [kritis example pipeline](#example-pipelines) manually.
+In the `conditions` field for type `Successful` you can see that the status is `False`, which indicates that the Pipeline was not run successfully.
+The field `message` contains a human readable error indicating that one of the `TaskRuns` failed.
+This `condition` (and everything else in the `status` section) would be populated by the controller as it realized the PipelineRun (i.e. ran the Pipeline).